 Davenport’s Master of Business Administration with concentrations requires a minimum of 39 credit hours leading to an MBA.
 The student should complete the core requirements prior to proceeding to concentration courses.

 All students admitted into the Davenport University MBA are expected to have the necessary business foundations prior to entering the 600-level courses.
-Students without an earned grade of C or better within the last eight years in undergraduate course work in the areas of accounting, finance, management, marketing and statistics will be required to take prerequisite courses (500-level).
-Students who score below 4.0 on the analytical writing section of the GMAT will be required to take MGMT535 Managerial Communications.
+Students without an earned grade of C or better within the last eight years in undergraduate course work in the areas of accounting, finance, management, marketing and statistics will be required to take these foundational courses (500-level).
+Statement of Purpose will determine if student is required to take MGMT535 Managerial Communications.

 ACCT510 Fundamentals of Accounting Principles and Concepts

 STAT500 Statistics for Business

 |Core Courses||18 cr.|

 |BUSN650||Business Analysis||3 cr.|